oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 From the perspective of the app's frontend, these are all the changes that matter.
 Supporting OIDC will not change how the frontend communicates with the backend through sessions.

-The frontend is now ready to use the backend's `/api/openid/check` endpoint to investigate whether a user belongs to an OIDC org, and then hit the org's custom `/api/openid/start/${org_id}` endpoint to initiate the login flow if an org is found!
+The frontend is now ready to use the backend's `/api/openid/check` endpoint to investigate whether a user belongs to an OIDC org, and then redirect the browser to the org's custom `/api/openid/start/${org_id}` endpoint to initiate the login flow if an org is found!
 Your next step is to add these endpoints to the application's backend.

 # Backend Changes